Eco-Friendly Fall Getaways to the Cariboo Chilcotin Coast

 Find a complete list of accommodations in the Chilcotin here.

-Land of Hidden Waters
+Land of Hidden Waters: Eco-Friendly Wonders

-Wolf Valley Ranch
+Wolf Valley Guest Ranch

-As a relatively remote, off-grid working ranch, Wolf Valley Ranch utilizes solar energy to provide the lakefront cabins and the rest of the property with power.
+As a relatively remote, off-grid working ranch, Wolf Valley Guest Ranch utilizes solar energy to provide the lakefront cabins and the rest of the property with power.
 While you’re here, learn about natural horsemanship and hang out with the oldest registered breed of cattle in the world, Highland cows.
-You will learn about how Wolf Valley Ranch utilizes pastures for mother-related rearing of the calves without artificial fertilizers or concentrated feed.
+You will learn about how Wolf Valley utilizes pastures for mother-related rearing of the calves without artificial fertilizers or concentrated feed.
 They also regularly share the area with local moose, deer, and other wildlife.

 Ruth Lake Lodge